tibagni/LogViewer/index.md

 # About Log Viewer
 LogViewer is an easy-to-use tool intended to help with the analysis of Android logs.

-With Log Viewer, you can open multiple log files at once, and it will present you a single merged output containing all the logs in a single view already ordered by timestamp.
-This is very useful when you have different log files for _'main'_, _'system'_ and _'radio'_ logs, for example.
+With Log Viewer, you can open multiple log files at once and it will present you a single merged output containing all the logs already ordered by timestamp.
+This is very useful when you have different files for _'main'_, _'system'_ and _'radio'_ logs, for example.
 Or simply if your logs are broken down in multiple files.

 It also allows you to apply different filters on the set of logs, displaying a single filtered output, differentiating each filter by color.
-Filters can be as simple as a single word, or as complex as you want, using regex.
+Filters can be as simple as a single word, or as complex as you want using regex.

 ***